OnionIoT/documentation/docs/bootloader/flashing-firmware-over-serial.md

 <Tabs>
   <TabItem value="mac" label="Minicom (macOS & Linux)" default>

-Follow the instructions in the [Serial Command Line quickstart](/quickstart/serial-command-line#step-2-connect-to-the-omegas-command-line) to find the serial device name.
+Make sure the Omega2 device is plugged in to the host computer.
+Follow the instructions in the "Check for the serial device" section in [step 2 of the connecting to serial command line article](/quickstart/serial-command-line#step-2-connect-to-the-omegas-command-line) to find the serial device name.

 Use Minicom to connect to the Omega2 command line through serial: